Last Updated on April 16, 2023 by Andrew Pirie

 - However, as a lot of our National Athletes are already 30+, encouragement for younger athletes.
 For instance, who can get Bronze and Silver medals is required to ensure a continued flow of future champions to succeed and continue our SEA Games Veterans who have made the country proud?

-3. However, there has been a big improvement this year with a performance from the NSA, with Three National records (a fourth one to be ratified) and Three Junior National records (a fourth one to be ratified) so far in 2013.
+3. However, there has been a big improvement this year in the performance of the NSA, with Three National records (a fourth one to be ratified) and Three Junior National records (a fourth one to be ratified) so far in 2013.

 5. Above all, it’s possible the SEA Games Gold medal standard may have weakened in some events.
 While undoubtedly, in some events, it may have grown stronger.
 This can be due to the Champion of an event retiring or declining in performance.